Home / Retroperitoneal Sarcoma Treatment in India

 Why Choose an Expert Sarcoma Surgeon in India?

-• Multidisciplinary tumour board approach for personalised treatment planning
+• Multidisciplinary tumour board treatment planning.

 Take the next step & schedule a visit today